NAME Giovanni Boccaccio

 There is no evidence he traveled outside of Italy.

-DEATH Giovanni Boccaccio died on December 21, 1375, ged 62, in Certaldo, Italy, where he was buried.
+DEATH Giovanni Boccaccio died on December 21, 1375, in Certaldo, Tuscany.
+He was 62 years old at the time of his death.

 APPEARANCES IN MEDIA Boccaccio's life and works have been adapted into various forms of media: